“No adult player on the company’s long list of personalities has come anywhere near them [Judy and Mickey] in public

 When Summer Stock opened the following September, it proved that the public loved Judy and the film was a hit despite this negative incident.
 Her fan mail had quadrupled with 90% of it supportive.
 Money talks and the studio toyed with the idea of keeping Judy under contract.
 But it was not meant to be.
 Judy and MGM mutually agreed to part ways and the studio released her from her contract on September 29, 1950.
 For decades after the public assumed that Judy was fired, but in fact, her departure was by mutual agreement.

 On this day, the newspapers were reporting about Judy’s suspension.
 The news of her suicide attempt didn’t hit the papers until the following day, June 20th, not as instantaneous as today!

 Within a year, Judy would be back on top at the beginning of her legendary “Concert Years.”

 June 19, 1962: Filming on Judy’s last film, I Could Go On Singing, hit a temporary snag while on location for retakes of some of the Canterbury scenes.
-The “Red Dean” of the school objected to the appearances of the kid extras in the school’s uniform.
-Apparently, this created an argument between the dean and the director, Ronald Neame.
+The “Red Dean” of the school objected to the appearance of the kid extras in the school’s uniform.
+This created an argument between the dean and the director, Ronald Neame.
 Things were worked out and shooting resumed.
 Read the clippings for the rather amusing quotes attributed to the dean.

 June 19, 1963: Judy’s a proud mama.
 No article, just this fun pic!

 June 19, 1964: The news, or rather the rumors, of Judy’s marriage (which didn’t happen) to Mark Herron was still news.
-Apparently, even Liza was quizzed about it.
+Even Liza was quizzed about it.

 June 19, 1968: Ad for Judy’s upcoming appearance at the Garden State Arts Center in Holmdel, New Jersey on June 25, 1968.